 Introduction to bookbinding, 3rd Feb 2018, £95.
 Tutor: Arthur Green.
 A fun and informative day which will introduce the subject of bookbinding including tools & materials, terminology and a bit of the history too.
 You will get to make a simple single-section binding and have a go at hand printing a label.
 Suitable for all levels with no prior experience required.

-Springback binding, 2018 – date TBC – please ask for details (5 days), £475.
+Springback binding, summer 2018 – date TBC – please ask for details (5 days), £475.
 Tutor: Arthur Green.
 Patented in 1799 by John & Joseph Williams the springback soon became a popular style of stationery binding because of its robust covers and ability to open flat.
 They survive in vast numbers in our libraries and archives, however few are familiar with how they are bound.
 On this five day course you will learn all of the operations that go into making this unique binding, from folding sheets and sewing the text-block, to making the spring and lever, and then on to the split-boards and finally covering.
 With step-by-step guidance this workshop is suitable for all abilities.
 Arthur has published a number of articles on the subject: see ‘Publications’ tab.